sonavk2/Credit-Card-Customer-Segmentation-Clustering-Model/README.md

 16. MINIMUM_PAYMENTS : Minimum amount of payments made by user
 17. PRCFULLPAYMENT : Percent of full payment paid by user
 18. TENURE : Tenure of credit card service for user

-## Contents
-1. EDA: Data Cleaning and preprocessing steps
-2. PCA Dimensionality Reduction
-3. Models: K-Means, Hierarchical Clustering and DBSCAN were trained and evaluated.